Black Monday (1360): Siege of Chartres

-Edward was convinced the phenomenon was a sign from God against his endeavors.
+Edward was convinced the phenomenon was a sign from God against his endeavours.
 During the climax of the storm he is said to have dismounted from his horse and knelt in the direction of the Cathedral of Our Lady of Chartres.
 He recited a vow of peace and was convinced to negotiate with the French.

 Shortly after the freak storm, the next day, Androuin de La Roche arrived at the English camp with peace proposals.
 Edward agreed with the counsel of his trusted aide Henry of Grosmont, the 1st Duke of Lancaster.
 That day Edward began the withdrawal of his army from the gates of Chartres, effectively ending the one-day siege of the town.

 Aftermath

 French friar Jean de Venette credited the apocalyptic storm as the result of the English looting of the French countryside during the observant week of Lent.

 On 8 May 1360, three weeks later, the Treaty of Brétigny was signed, marking the end of the first phase of the Hundred Years' War.

-The legacy was mentioned in Shakespeare:
+The legacy was mentioned by Shakespeare: